jackmoore/jackmoore.github.io/_src/pages/colorbox-faq.md

 <h3 id='faq-parent'>Close from iframe / Control from iframe</h3>

-An iframe can access it's parent document's window object via `window.parent`.
+An iframe can access its parent document's window object via `window.parent`.
 This gives you access to variables that exist within the parent document's global scope, such as jQuery.

 ```html
 <!-- calling close method from within an iframe: -->